Date of birth: 9 May 1945

 • Moved to Spain, first with Athletic then led Tenerife to the 1996/97 UEFA Cup semi-finals, earning a season at Madrid, whom he led to glory in the 1997/98 UEFA Champions League but left that summer.
 Stepped in as caretaker manager at Bayern in April 2009 following Jürgen Klinsmann's dismissal; replaced Bruno Labbadia as Leverkusen coach that summer and began season with a German record run of 24 Bundesliga games unbeaten.

-• His side finished second to Borussia Dortmund in 2010/11 before Heynckes left to take charge of Bayern for a third time, reaching the 2012 UEFA Champions League final at their Fußball Arena München but losing 4-3 to Chelsea FC on penalties.
-In his last season at the club, 2012/13, he guided Bayern to the Bundesliga in record-breaking fashion.
+• His Leverkusen side finished second to Borussia Dortmund in 2010/11 before Heynckes left to take charge of Bayern for a third time; they lost 4-3 to Chelsea FC on penalties in the 2012 UEFA Champions League final at their Fußball Arena München but rallied to win a domestic double and the 2012/13 UEFA Champions League, beating Dortmund in the final.